Davidson4376/windows-uwp.fr-fr/windows-apps-src/globalizing/put-ui-strings-into-resources.md

     <script src="WinJS/js/ui.js"></script>
     ```

-2. Dans le code JavaScript qui accompagne votre fichier HTML, appelez la fonction [**WinJS.Resources.processAll**](https://msdn.microsoft.com/library/windows/apps/br211864) lorsque votre code HTML est chargé.
+2. In the JavaScript code that accompanies your HTML file, call the [**WinJS.Resources.processAll**](https://msdn.microsoft.com/library/windows/apps/br211864) function when your HTML is loaded.

     ```    JavaScript
     WinJS.Application.onloaded = function(){